-To easily list the Industrial Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility from user's manual CD-ROM is an ideal solution.
+To easily list the Industrial Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility which can be downloaded from PLANET website is an ideal solution.
 The following install instructions guide you to running the Planet Smart Discovery Utility.